AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 * Multiple websites and/or customer groups: Merchants with shared product catalogs across multiple websites (domains/brands) and/or customer groups.
 * Large number of unique prices across websites or customer groups: Merchants with extensive shared product catalogs that contain unique prices across websites or customer groups, such as B2B merchants with pre-negotiated prices, brands with different pricing strategies.

-If you have third party applications that rely on the current price indexing, read the documentation and consult with the extension provider before making any changes.
+If you have third party applications that rely on the PHP core price indexer, read the documentation and consult with the extension provider before making any changes.

 SaaS price indexing is available for free for customers using Adobe Commerce services.

-This mini-guide describes how the indexing works and how to enable it.
+This mini-guide describes how SaaS price indexing works and how to enable it.

 ## System requirements

-To get SaaS price indexing, you need:
+To use SaaS price indexing, you need:

 * Adobe Commerce 2.4.4+
 * At least one of the following SaaS services installed: